http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 The above embodiments identify but a few of the potential

 applications to which the invention may be adapted.
-By making use
+By making

-particular scope of the embodiments described above.
+limited to the particular scope of the embodiments described

 Throughout the specification, unless the context requires